-- Blade is an old lawnmower blade, handle is Chokecherry slabs, full tang
+Blade is an old lawnmower blade, handle is Chokecherry slabs, full tang Blade is an old lawnmower blade, handle is Chokecherry slabs, full tang

-- Blade is lawnmower blade, handle is stacked leather, Pommel and guard are scrap aluminum flat bar.
+Blade is lawnmower blade, handle is stacked leather, Pommel and guard are scrap aluminum flat bar.
+I think my father traded his knife with a US serviceman because this is not a standard Canadian Military knife style.
+Blade is lawnmower blade, handle is stacked leather, Pommel and guard are scrap aluminum flat bar.
 I think my father traded his knife with a US serviceman because this is not a standard Canadian Military knife style.

-- Blade is spring steel, handle is Manzanita (almost my last piece), Olive, Chokecherry, pommel is scrap flat bar, hidden tang.
+Blade is spring steel, handle is Manzanita (almost my last piece), Olive, Chokecherry, pommel is scrap flat bar, hidden tang.
+One side for skinning, one side shaped for scraping hides.
+Blade is spring steel, handle is Manzanita (almost my last piece), Olive, Chokecherry, pommel is scrap flat bar, hidden tang.
 One side for skinning, one side shaped for scraping hides.

 Project Info